RobertHeim/unfuddle2bitbucket/README.md

 ## License

-The Software is released under the MIT-Licence - so you can do what you want!
+The Software is released under the MIT-license - so you can do what you want!
 If you like it consider DONATING to me via Paypal: robert@robert-heim.de .
 Thanks!

-see [LICENCE.md](LICENCE.md) for the full licence-text.
+see [LICENSE.md](LICENSE.md) for the full license-text.

 ## What is supported?